Baalmart/FSE-chat-room/README.md

 The Server side is made by:
  - Node.js
  - express.js
-And it use the SQLite as the database
+And it use the SQLite as the database.

+To install express use command:
+**sudo npm install express**

+To install all dependencies modules use command:
+**sudo npm install**

+Note that all testing were done on a Linux-Ubuntu based machine